vaibhav117/sim2real4real/README.md

 - pytorch latest version
 - mpi4py latest version

+### Install Mujoco

+1. create a .mujoco folder in your home folder.
+2. download mujoco200 from this link, and unzip it in .mujoco folder.
+3. get the mjkey.txt file and put it in the .mujoco folder.

 ## Instruction to run the code
 The run2.sh, run.sh and run3.sh files consist of code that run the various models.